 Topics to be covered:

-Day 4 Fully worked case study examples and information on access to the post training support and advice
+Day 4: Fully worked case study examples and information on access to post training supports

-• Ongoing assistance of the UNDP Public Procurement Change Agents Advisor
+• Access the online assistance of the UNDP Public Procurement Reform Advisor;

-• Access pre-qualified consultants through the UNDP’s public procurement reform expert roster
+• Access pre-qualified consultants from UNDP’s public procurement reform expert roster.